 Teaching and subject expertise

-I teach primarily in the area of social and political theory, and the history of political thought.
-I lead a number of undergraduate modules in this area.
-I have extensive teaching experience at a post-graduate level.
-I am also supervisor for a number of PhD projects which connect directly with my area of research expertise.
+Dr Bates teaches primarily in the area of social and political theory, and the history of political thought.
+He leads a number of undergraduate modules in these areas.
+He also has extensive teaching experience at a post-graduate level.
+Modules taught:

-Level 5: Liberalism and its Discontents; Political Research and Practice
+Level 5: Contemporary Political Theory; Political Research and Practice

 Level 8: PhD Supervision

-I am a member of the Political Studies Association (PSA) - specifically the Marxist Specialist Group.
-I am also a member (and Fellow) of the Higher Education Academy (HEA).
+Dr Bates is a co-convenor of the Political Studies Association (PSA) Marxism Specialist Group.
+He is also a Fellow of the Higher Education Academy.